 Thabit et al. (2022) have proposed a novel, efficient, lightweight homomorphic cryptographic algorithm with two layers of encryption.
 The first layer uses the new effective, light-weight cryptographic algorithm, and the second layer employs multiplicative homomorphic schemes that are being considered for improving data security in cloud computing.
 A novel 128-bit lightweight cryptography technique is used in the first layer.
-Architectural process based on feistal, permutation, and substitution with of Shannon's theory of diffusion and confusion, which is based involvement on the improve logical operations such XNOR.
-XOR. swapping, as and shifting. to
+Architectural process based on feistal, permutation, and substitution with Shannon's theory of diffusion and confusion, which is based involvement of on the improve logical operations such XNOR.
+XOR. swapping, as and shifting. to to improve logical operations such as XNOR, XOR, swapping, and shifting.
 This method incorporates symmetric and asymmetric cryptography features.
 Memory, computational time, key sensitivity, statistical analysis, image histograms, and entropy change analysis are used to assess the performance of the proposed approach.
 The experimental results of the proposed algorithm revealed a high level of security as well as an apparent improvement in encryption execution time, memory usage, and throughput.
 When compared to the standard cryptographic algorithms HIGHT, SEA, LED, RC6, and NLCA widely used in cloud computing [69].